The 2016 Douglas County Master Plan Update is Now Underway

-The draft County Profile Chapter is now available for public review and comment.
-The draft Master Plan Elements will be uploaded in the coming months.
+The draft County Profile Chapter and the Agriculture Element are available for public review and comment.
+Additional draft Master Plan Elements will be uploaded in the coming months.
 The Douglas County Planning Commission and Board of Commissioners will hold public hearings on the Master Plan in 2017.

 To submit your Comments and Suggestions on the Douglas County Master Plan, please contact Candace H. Stowell, AICP at 775- 580-7478 or via email.